digiscot/digiscot-website/pages/contact.md

 Email: [digital@scvo.org.uk](mailto:digital@scvo.org.uk)

+### Our mailing list

+Once a fortnight we send out a short email bulletin rounding up the latest news on digital participation in Scotland and beyond.

+<a href="/contact/subscribe/" class="btn btn-primary btn-lg">Join our mailing list</a>

 ### Visiting us

 If you're coming to see us then you'll find us in one of these places.